ReillyBova/PUO-Website/src/content/Concerts/00-01March.md

 Work = Ludwig van Beethoven ~ *Leonore Overture No. 3*, op.
 72a
 Work = Ralph Vaughan Williams ~ *Fantasia on a Theme by Thomas Tallis* Break = --- Intermission ---
-Work = W. A. Mozart ~ Bassoon Concerto in B-flat major, K.191/186e Work = Sergei Prokofiev ~ Piano Concerto No. 3 in C major, op.
+Work = W. A. Mozart ~ Bassoon Concerto in B-flat major, K. 191/186e Work = Sergei Prokofiev ~ Piano Concerto No. 3 in C major, op.
 26